top of page

 RBC "Someday Street" at the Discovery Centre in Halifax

-Our kids' favourite section was the ‘RBC Someday Street’ on the 4th floor, which is an immersive play area, where they could try their hand out at ‘real jobs’ such as working on a construction site, in a pharmacy, or in a supermarket.
-They also loved the innovation lab, where they could play with electrical circuits and lightbulbs.
-While it isn’t cheap, it’s worth noting that it is free for kids aged 2 and under.
+Our kids' favourite section was the ‘RBC Someday Street’ on the 4th floor, which is a play area, where kids can try their hand out at ‘real jobs’ such as working on a construction site, in a pharmacy, or in a supermarket.

 Visit Point Pleasant Park